Q: What is an RA and RD?

 Q: Can I move in early?

-A: Unfortunately, no. The only students able to move in early are those on the Football Team, Volleyball Team or student leadership as they have already been scheduled for early arrival.
+A: Students able to move in early are those on fall sports teams or student leadership teams as they have already been scheduled for early arrival.
+Students not involvedin these groups may fill out an early move-in request form.

 NOTE: If you are relying on Federal Financial Aid to assist in covering your housing charges you MUST complete the application process BEFORE June 1st for funds to be available at the start of the fall semester.
 For details contact a Student Success advisor at .